Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 | Retirement plans (ERISA-qualified, IRAs) | Generally protected | Improper or excess contributions and certain transfers may be challengeable; the locate identifies the accounts | AS 09.38.017; 29 U.S.C.
 1144 |

 Read the right two columns together.
 The pattern across nearly every class is the same: a cap protects a slice, and equity above that slice is reachable.
 The art of Alaska collection is finding the assets where the debtor’s value clears the cap, plus the categories with no cap protection at all, the Permanent Fund Dividend being the clearest example.
-Each figure above is the current adjusted amount; confirm the in-force version before acting, since the regulation moves on a schedule.
+Each figure above is the current adjusted amount; confirm the in-force version before acting, since a regulation that has been flat for years can still move the moment its trigger is met.

 The Homestead Exemption and the Equity Above It